l0m-dev/Undying-Renewal/README.md

   - Made some cutscenes skippable
   - Nerfed shield health
   - Nerfed haste
-  - Added a nice animation for deploying the stone
   - Added PS2 item list
   - Increased bird damage and melee range
   - Increased accuracy of the monk archer